bstellaceleste/WiSe/README.md

 # Women in Computer Science Days Cameroon

-**What is WoCC?** An annual seminar we organize in Cameroon (at the Polytechnic School of Yaounde) to share our experience with local researchers and students.
+**What is WiSe?** Previously called WoCC, WiSe is an annual seminar we organize in Cameroon (at the Polytechnic School of Yaounde) to share our experience with local researchers and students.

 <br>